-Landing pages are great for SEO, as they allow you to focus around one particular topic/keyword.
-You can best present your work/knowledge around that topic and attract users to your website.
-This can be particularly effective for localized SEO.
-For example, as a photographer you may want to talk about wedding photography in Los Angeles, or narrow it down to a specific location in LA to make it hyper targeted.
-This way you will be able to rank for very specific keywords relevant for your business.
+For example, as a Los Angeles photographer, you may want to talk about wedding photography in Los Angeles, or narrow it down to a specific location in LA to make it hyper-targeted.
+This way, you will be able to rank for very specific, localized keywords relevant to your business.

 Landing pages for lead generation

-Include a contact form and collect the information you need to get the conversation started.
-It’s important to understand that form length can decrease conversions, but it can also increase the quality of your leads.
+Keep in mind that form length can decrease conversions, but it can also increase the quality of your inquiries.
 Take time to make sure you get the maximum amount of value from your form, but don’t make that initial contact overwhelming or difficult.

 We usually recommend starting with the basics:

-- Email (it’s easier to get an email than a phone number)
+- Email address (it’s easier to get an email than a phone number)

 - Tell us more about your event/expectations (this is a good open-ended question, they can tell you as much or as little as they like about their event)

-If you are getting too many low quality inquiries, increase the number of questions and tailor them for the type of client you want to target.
+If you are getting too many low-quality inquiries, increase the number of questions and tailor them to the type of client you want to target.
 This way you’ll get leads that are a better fit.